hexagontk/hexagon/site/content/life_cycle.md

       }
 ```

   * `service.gradle`: Gradle's script for a service or application.

     Tasks:
     - runService: for continuous run (AKA "Watch")
     - install: `systemdService`: script that support start/stop/status
     - buildInfo / processResources

     Variables:
     - deployDir
     - serviceUser
     - serviceGroup

-Use service:
+    Use Systemd service:

-#
-# Copy this file to '/etc/systemd/system' and then:
+    Copy this file to '/etc/systemd/system' and then:
-#   - To start the service execute: sudo systemctl start ${projectName}
+      - To start the service execute: sudo systemctl start ${projectName}
-#   - To run the service at boot type: sudo systemctl enable ${projectName}
+      - To run the service at boot type: sudo systemctl enable ${projectName}
-#

   * `site.gradle`: Adds support for site generation (with API documentation and reports).
     - siteSource
     - siteTarget

-/*
- * To apply this script, you need to add the JBake plugin manually at the top of your build script
+    To apply this script, you need to add the JBake plugin manually at the top of your build script
- * as that is not possible in included scripts like this one.
+    as that is not possible in included scripts like this one.
 These are the required lines to do so:

- *
+    ```gradle
- * plugins {
+    plugins {
- *     id 'org.xbib.gradle.plugin.jbake' version '1.2.1'
+        id 'org.xbib.gradle.plugin.jbake' version '1.2.1'
+    }
+    ```

+## Configuration files

+* service.yaml (see configuration.md)
- * }
+* logback.xml

- */
+Templates: Pebble (optional dependencies)

+## Deploy on Systemd

+## Deploy on Servlet engine